-The final two years of the nursing curriculum are composed of professional nursing courses.
+The final two years of the nursing curriculum are considered to be the upper division and are composed of professional nursing courses.
 In order to be considered for admission to the professional nursing major, students enrolled at USC Upstate must complete a separate application form which is available through the School of Nursing website.
-Transfer students must first apply to USC Upstate through the Office of Admissions and then complete a separate application available through the School of Nursing website.
+Transfer students must first apply to USC upstate through the Office of Admissions and also complete a separate application available through the School of Nursing website.